You should spend about 20 minutes on Questions 1-15 which are based on Reading Passage 32 below:

 0 of 2 questions completed

-This Academic Reading mock test was designed to let you assess your skill on answering the Reading questions.
-This time has a time limit exactly the way you would find it in a real IELTS test.
-Get started and enjoy this Mock test.
+This Academic Reading mock test was designed to let you assess your skill in answering the Reading questions.
+This test has a time limit exactly the way you would find it in a real IELTS test.
+Get started and enjoy this IELTS Reading Mock Test 2 but don’t stop.
+Look at the answers and find the mistakes you have made.
+This would help you enhance your skill for the IELTS Reading Test.

 You have already completed the quiz before.
 Hence you can not start it again.